-Cubano Quesadillas are a fun way to use up leftover pork and/or ham.
+Cubano Quesadillas are a fun way to use up leftover ham and/or pork.
 Melty, tangy, and utterly delicious!

 Cubano Quesadillas: an easy midweek meal